Vancouver

 – About Town Cocktail Book, 1925

-The Vancouver cocktail enjoyed popularity in the 1920s but faded into obscurity, only to be resurrected in 1954 at the Sylvia Hotel as the hotel’s signature drink.
+Vancouver was popular in the 1920-s but disappeared later to be reborn in 1954 in Sylvia Hotel as the hotel’s signature cocktail.

 INGREDIENTS: